cgrates/cgrates/docs/diamagent.rst

 	The **auxiliary** flags only make sense in combination with **main** ones.

-	Implemented flags are (in order of priority, and not working simultaneously unless specified):
+	Implemented **main** flags are (in order of priority, and not working simultaneously unless specified):

 	* **\*log**
 		Logs the Diameter request/reply.
 Can be used together with other *main* actions.